spiderlili/Shaders/README.md

 6. fresnel reflectivity: examines how reflections on a curved surface becomes stronger towards the edges and fading towards the centre. normal reflection reflects the environment as it is, fresnel reflection is how real world reflection works on a curved surface. this varies as reflective surface change. however you will never get the perfect straight line of the horizon in a curved surface as you do with normal reflection.<br>
 7. microsurface scattering: a lot like bump mapping. suggests most surfaces are going to contain grooves and cracks that will reflect the light at different angles other than those dictated by a regular surface.<br>

+## Vertex vs Pixel Lighting

+Vertex lit = Gouraud shading in reverse, the incoming light is caluclated at each vertex and average across the surface.<br>

+Pixel lit = Phong-like: a light for each pixel is calculated.<br>

+Pixel will pick up far more details and specular highlights than vertex, as light is calculated for every point. it provides far more detailed shading but requires more processing.
+Vertex lit is the way to go for older graphics card and mobile devices(or when you have a lot of things to render but the quality doesn't matter so much).<br>

+Write your own lighting model if all these lighting models doesn't suit your needs.<br>

 ## Useful Resources
 PBR Guides by Allegorithmic: https://www.allegorithmic.com/pbr-guide<br>